 1. Park at the side of the road.

-You can’t keep driving with a punctured tire, but it’s no use stopping in the middle of the road.
+According to obd, you can’t keep driving with a punctured tire, but it’s no use stopping in the middle of the road.
 So don’t be afraid to drive a couple of tens of meters and choose a flat dry spot on the side of the road.

 It is best to get away from moving vehicles so as not to provoke an accident and not to risk your life.]